mikerhodes/rapport/README.md

 ## Getting started

+### Anthropic

+To enable Anthropic models, set an `ANTHROPIC_API_KEY` environment variable to your Anthropic API key.

+### Watsonx

+To enable watsonx models, set both `WATSONX_IAM_API_KEY` and `WATSONX_PROJECT` environment variables to an IAM API key (such as a personal API key) and watsonx project respectively.
+The watsonx project must have an associate watsonx Runtime to work (the Runtime is what runs inference, and other things, in watsonx).

 ### Ollama

 There are many guides on the internet for installing Ollama.
 But I did this to install the server itself directly from GitHub: